betagouv/figpot/README.md

 # figpot

+> [!IMPORTANT]
+> This is a work in progress, please come back in a few... ⏱️🚀

-Figma to Penpot converter and synchronizer, to not maintain multiple platforms
+Figma to Penpot converter and synchronizer, to not maintain multiple platforms.